stacks-task-manager/docs/docs/projects/board-view.md

 ### Feature usage example

-In this case the task are not moving to different columns when you start working on them but rather they get tagged either by using a [Status](./statuses.md) or [Tags](./tags.md) to mark `working on` state.
+In this case the tasks are not moving to different columns when you start working on them but rather they get tagged either by using a [Status](./statuses.md) or [Tags](./tags.md) to mark `working on` state.

 | Feature 1 | Feature 2 | Feature 3
 | --- | :---: | :---: |